Cumin: Cultivation areas

 India is the world's largest producer of cumin, accounting for about 70%.
 The other major cumin-producing countries are Syria (13%), Turkey (5%), UAE (3%), and Iran.
-India produced 856,000 tons of cumin seed in 2020–2021 fiscal year.
+India produced 856,000 tons of cumin seed in the 2020–2021 fiscal year.

 Climatic requirements

 Cumin is a drought-tolerant tropical or subtropical crop.
 It is vulnerable to frost and has a growth season of 120 frost-free days.
 The optimum growth temperature ranges are between 25 and 30 C. The Mediterranean climate is most suitable for its growth.
 Cultivation of cumin requires a long, hot summer of three to four months.
-At low temperatures, leaf color changes from green to purple.
-High temperature might reduce growth period and induce early ripening.
+At low temperatures, the leaf color changes from green to purple.
+High temperatures might reduce growth period and induce early ripening.
 In India, cumin is sown from October until the beginning of December, and harvesting starts in February.
 In Syria and Iran, cumin is sown from mid-November until mid-December (extensions up to mid-January are possible) and harvested in June/July.

 Grading

-The three noteworthy sorts of cumin seed in the market vary in seed shading, amount of oil, and flavor.
+The three noteworthy sorts of cumin seeds in the market vary in seed shading, amount of oil, and flavor.